debraysimon/thingpark-global-sim/docs/device-manager-user-guide/device-manager-settings.md

 6. Click **Save**.

-    -\> The recipients registered will receive an email whenever an alarm is triggered on any device.
+    -\&gt; The recipients registered will receive an email whenever an alarm is triggered on any device.

 ## Viewing/Setting an alarm notification email in advanced mode